The Coastal Aesthetic: A Technical Guide to Blue Stucco

 Shades: Powder Blue, Sky Blue, Robin's Egg.

-Material: Traditional Cement is acceptable here.
-The lighter pigment load allows for a soft, mottled, "Old World" finish that mimics aged plaster.
+Material: Traditional Cement finishes are generally acceptable here.
+The lighter pigment load is less susceptible to noticeable burnout, allowing for a soft, mottled finish characteristic of traditional plaster.

 The Modern/Urban Look (Dark Blue)